sigsum/ansible/roles/yubihsm_connector/README.md

 yubihsm-connector
 =================
-An ansible role that installs Yubico's [yubihsm-connector][] from the system's package manager.
+An ansible role that first installs Yubico's [yubihsm-connector][] from the system's package manager and then builds the yubihsm-connector binary from source and installs it over it.
 Expect the `yubihsm-connector` user and systemd service to be added.
 The yubihsm-connector will be listening on `localhost:12345`.

 [yubihsm-connector]: https://developers.yubico.com/yubihsm-connector/